CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/AccessPolicyAllOf.md

 `func (o *AccessPolicyAllOf) UnsetAddressType()`

 UnsetAddressType ensures that no value is present for AddressType, not even an explicit nil
+### GetConfigurationType

+`func (o *AccessPolicyAllOf) GetConfigurationType() AccessConfigurationType`

+GetConfigurationType returns the ConfigurationType field if non-nil, zero value otherwise.

+### GetConfigurationTypeOk

+`func (o *AccessPolicyAllOf) GetConfigurationTypeOk() (*AccessConfigurationType, bool)`

+GetConfigurationTypeOk returns a tuple with the ConfigurationType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetConfigurationType

+`func (o *AccessPolicyAllOf) SetConfigurationType(v AccessConfigurationType)`

+SetConfigurationType sets ConfigurationType field to given value.

+### HasConfigurationType

+`func (o *AccessPolicyAllOf) HasConfigurationType() bool`

+HasConfigurationType returns a boolean if a field has been set.

+### SetConfigurationTypeNil

+`func (o *AccessPolicyAllOf) SetConfigurationTypeNil(b bool)`

+ SetConfigurationTypeNil sets the value for ConfigurationType to be an explicit nil

+### UnsetConfigurationType
+`func (o *AccessPolicyAllOf) UnsetConfigurationType()`

+UnsetConfigurationType ensures that no value is present for ConfigurationType, not even an explicit nil
 ### GetInbandVlan

 `func (o *AccessPolicyAllOf) GetInbandVlan() int64`